New Synagogue (Mainz): Architecture

 The building reflects the Jewish-liturgical term Kedushah (קדושה).
 Cologne architect, Manuel Herz, intended to symbolize this with the five Hebrew letters the five ranges of the Jewish center for community events, adult education and as Hebrew school for school children.
 The letterforms were originally developed from picture symbols, from which the initial at the beginning of the respective symbol was associated later.
 Hebrew letters attain an object character, a quality of the representational one.
 The eastward-directed, (towards Jerusalem), horn-shaped roof of the assembly place represents a shofar.
 Mythologically the shofar stands for communication with God.
 This form is used to express the call of the community after YHWH, for listening to and receiving of eternal divine light and its wisdom.
 Traditionally the community was summoned together by blowing the shofar.

 The synagogue contains a festival room, Mikveh, kosher kitchen, club room, kindergarten, classroom, social service, community office, library, meeting room and apartments.
 The Jewish community in Mainz offers an active cultural program, which is also open to non-Jewish visitors.
 The architect Manuel Herz received the German front prize for rainscreen fronts (VHF) in 2011.
 The building received the nomination for the Mies van der Rohe Prize for European Architecture, German Facade Prize 2011.

 Completion

 The foundation stone for the synagogue was laid on November 23, 2008.
 Andreas Berg and Dr Peter Waldmann wrote the text for the foundation stone.
 The topping out ceremony was committed on October 16, 2009.
 The inauguration was held on September 3, 2010, following weather delays; this date was the anniversary of the inauguration of the former synagogue in 1912.
-Attendees at the inauguration included Prime Minister Beck, Mayor Beutel, Federal President Christian Wulff, and Yoram Ben-Zeev, the Israeli Ambassador.
+Attendees at the inauguration included Minister President Beck, Mayor Beutel, President of Germany Christian Wulff, and Yoram Ben-Zeev, the Israeli Ambassador.